apache/kyuubi/docs/client/cli/kyuubi_beeline.md

                                   The available options ars [table|vertical|csv2|tsv2|dsv|csv|tsv|json|jsonfile].
                                   Note that csv, and tsv are deprecated, use csv2, tsv2 instead.

-  --incremental=[true|false]      Defaults to false.
+  --incremental=[true|false]      Defaults to true.
 When set to false, the entire result set
                                   is fetched and buffered before being displayed, yielding optimal display column sizing.
 When set to true, result rows are displayed immediately as they are fetched, yielding lower latency and